enee351/enee351.github.io/homeworks/buffer-overflow/index.md

 <li>Consider the buffer you just identified: Running what line of code overflows the buffer?
 (We want the number here, not the code itself.)</li>
 </ul>

 Now use GDB to examine the running the program and answer the following questions.
 These questions are basically going to walk you through constructing an exploit of the non-stack-based overflow vulnerability you just identified.
-We will do less &#8220;hand holding&#8221; when asking about exploiting the stack-allocated buffer.
+We will do less "hand holding" when asking about exploiting the stack-allocated buffer.

 <br />